daviebadger/books/restructuredtext/restructuredtext.rst

 ==========

 Directives are the first standardized way of the extension mechanism in |RST|
-how to extend block markup.
+how to extend block elements.
 By directives is possible to better structure documents, add metadata or advanced body elements or load and transform data stored in other documents and files.